- This event has passed.

 David Osborn is a faculty member at Portland State University where he teaches courses on the Pacific Northwest, place, identity, and social change.
 He is a participant in social movements and is currently involved in the climate justice movement at a local and international level.
 Increasingly, he is interested in how we construct meaning in relationship to ecological and social crises as well as how we might apply wisdom traditions and contemplative practices to further community-based social change.
 David lives with his partner and two children in Corbett, Oregon, where he grows vegetables and cut flowers on land overlooking the Sandy River Gorge.

 Osborn’s program is made possible by funding from Oregon Humanities, which connects Oregonians to ideas that change lives and transform communities.
 More information about Oregon Humanities’ programs and publications, which include the Conversation Project, Think & Drink, Humanity in Perspective, Public Program Grants, Responsive Program Grants, and Oregon Humanities magazine, can be found at oregonhumanities.org.
 Oregon Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities and a partner of the Oregon Cultural Trust.

 Join us for a good meal followed by a direct and real conversation about climate change. $17 dollars will buy you dinner with a menu of braised beef short ribs with pickled onions and cilantro over creamy polenta, beet and spinach salad, bread, with dessert.
-Local beer and wine are available for purchase. $5 dollars only for the conversation .
+Local beer and wine are available for purchase. $5 dollars suggested donation for the conversation segment only.